jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

   You can use annotations `@JqwikIntRange` and `@Size` in order to constrain the possible ranges.

+##### `Sequence<T>`

+- Create a `SequenceArbitrary` by using `.sequence()` on any other arbitrary, which will be used to generate the elements for the the sequence.
+  `SequenceArbitrary` offers similar configurability as most other multi-value arbitraries in jqwik.

+- Using `Sequence` as type in a for-all-parameter will auto-generate it.
+  You can use annotations @Size` in order to constrain number of values produced by the sequence.

+jqwik will never create infinite sequences by itself.

 #### Convenience Functions for Kotlin

 Some parts of the jqwik API are hard to use in Kotlin.